 COVID-19 Precautions at Hillside

-As the Coronavirus pandemic continues, Hillside is committed to prioritizing safety for our clients, their families, and our employees.
-Using the guidelines from the Center for Disease Control and the Georgia Department of Public Health, the Coronavirus Task Force, comprised of Hillside leaders, meets several times per month to discuss and implement program changes, infection control procedures, staffing and clinical care of our clients.
+Hillside is committed to prioritizing safety for our clients, their families, and our employees.
+Using the guidelines from the Centers for Disease Control and the Georgia Department of Public Health, Hillside leaders implement program changes, infection control procedures, staffing and clinical care processes for our clients.

-Below is an outline of some of the safety practices of Hillside.
+Below is an outline of some of the safety practices in place at Hillside.
 If your family is currently in our program and you have additional questions, please reach out to your family therapist or program manager.
 If you are a prospective client or prospective client’s family, please reach out to Admissions Department with your questions.

 Residential and Day Treatment Actions

 Clients entering our residential treatment or day program are required to be fully vaccinated prior to admission.
 Your admission coordinator will confirm this requirement during the pre-admission process.

 All employees working in client facing roles or performing job duties on the Hillside campus are required to be vaccinated against COVID.

 All new clients in the residential and day programs are COVID tested upon admission.